 Now she works full-time in her studio, sorting poetry by length, to find the perfect words for a newly created painting.
 She says she does indeed realize it would probably be easier to start with the poem, but prefers to do things the unnecessarily painstaking and ridiculously arduous way.
 Rather than illustrating a poem, she likens the process to giving a painting a voice and an emotional background.

-She lives with her husband, writer, teacher and musician Gordon Bonnet, along with two dogs and a cat in Trumansburg, New York.
+She lives with her husband, writer, teacher and musician Gordon Bonnet, along with Lena the WonderDog in Trumansburg, New York.

 Carol has been a member of the Greater Ithaca Art Trail since 2003.
 She also apprentices with Mary Ellen Salmon at Salmon Pottery in Trumansburg, NY and sells her artwork at the Gallery at Salmon Pottery.
-Several pieces are also available online through Etsy.
-She welcomes comments through her website: www.cbgb-arts.com, where you can also see her upcoming show schedule.
+She invites you to peruse her website (www.carolbloomgarden.com) to shop, comment, and see her upcoming show schedule.